emscripten-core/emscripten/site/source/docs/optimizing/Optimizing-Code.rst

 -------------------------------------
 You may wish to build the less performance-sensitive source files in your project using :ref:`-Os <emcc-Os>` or :ref:`-Oz <emcc-Oz>` and the remainder using :ref:`-O2 <emcc-O2>` (:ref:`-Os <emcc-Os>` and :ref:`-Oz <emcc-Oz>` are similar to :ref:`-O2 <emcc-O2>`, but reduce code size at the expense of performance. :ref:`-Oz <emcc-Oz>` reduces code size more than :ref:`-Os <emcc-Os>`.)

-.. note:: This only matters when compiling the source to bitcode.
-There are currently no JavaScript-specific optimization flags for ``-Os`` or ``-Oz``, and these map to ``-O2`` in the bitcode-to-JavaScript phase.

 Miscellaneous code size tips
 ----------------------------